 Our operations are subject to many hazards inherent in the transportation and distribution of petroleum products and ammonia, including ruptures, leaks and fires.
-For example, in 2016, we experienced a release of anhydrous ammonia on our ammonia pipeline system near Tekamah, Nebraska.
-The release resulted in a fatality and other damages.
-Additionally, our operations are exposed to potential natural disasters, including hurricanes, tornadoes, storms, floods and earthquakes.
-Our storage and pipeline facilities located near the U.S. Gulf Coast, for example, have historically experienced damage and interruption of business due to hurricanes.
+In addition, our operations are exposed to potential natural disasters, including hurricanes, tornadoes, storms, floods and earthquakes.
+For example, in 2017, Hurricane Harvey hit the Texas Gulf Coast, disrupting the partnership's operations located in Houston and Corpus Christi.
+This hurricane negatively impacted our results by approximately \$20 million.
 These risks could result in substantial losses due to personal injury or loss of life, severe damage to and destruction of property and equipment and pollution or other environmental damage, and may result in curtailment or suspension of our related operations.
 Some of our assets are located in or near high consequence areas such as residential and commercial centers or sensitive environments, and the potential damages are even greater in these areas.
 If a significant accident or event occurs, it could materially adversely affect our results of operations, financial position or cash flows and our ability to pay cash distributions.